JoaoFelicissimo03/TerraBiotic_PowerBI_Project/README.md

 ## 🔍 Project Overview

 **TerraBiotic International** is a fictional international plant distribution company operating across multiple countries and product categories.
+The logo was made with AI.
 This Power BI report was built to address a core business challenge:

 > *"How can sales leadership quickly identify performance trends, underperforming markets, and high-value accounts, and act on them?"*